-The planning area boundaries are: E 800 Road on the west, approximately $\frac{3}{4}$ of a mile north of the Farmer's Turnpike (N 1800 Road/County Hwy 438) on the north, approximately $\frac{1}{4}$ of a mile east of E 1200 Road from the north boundary to Grand Vista Drive extended on the east and E 902 Road from approximately N 1750 Road to approximately $\frac{1}{2}$ of a mile north of W. 6th Street (Hwy 40), and approximately N 1750 Road from E 902 Road to approximately $\frac{1}{4}$ of a mile east of E 1200 Road and approximately $\frac{1}{2}$ of a mile north of W. 6th Street (Hwy 40), and approximately N 1750 Road from E 902 Road to approximately $\frac{1}{4}$ of a mile east of E 1200 Road and approximately $\frac{1}{2}$ of a mile north of W. 6th Street (Hwy 40) from E 800 Road to E 900 Road on the south.
+The planning area boundaries are: E 800 Road on the west, approximately 3⁄4 of a mile north of the Farmer's Turnpike (N 1800 Road/County Hwy 438) on the north, approximately 1⁄4 of a mile east of E 1200 Road from the north boundary to Grand Vista Drive extended on the east and E 902 Road from approximately N 1750 Road to approximately 1⁄2 of a mile north of W. 6th Street (Hwy 40), and approximately N 1750 Road from E 902 Road to approximately 1⁄4 of a mile east of E 1200 Road and approximately 1⁄2 of a mile north of W. 6th Street (Hwy 40) from E 800 Road to E 900 Road on the south.
 See Map 1-1.
 Approximately half of the planning area is located outside the Lawrence Urban Growth Area (UGA), as currently identified in Horizon 2020.
 Those portions of the planning area that are located within the UGA, are located in service area 4 which is the outer most service area in Horizon 2020.

 The dominant character of the planning area is rural in nature although a variety of uses surround the planning area.
-I-70 and a toll plaza are major elements within the area.
+I-70 and a toll plaza are major elements in the area.
 North of the planning area is predominantly rural in nature with some rural residential uses and agriculture crop uses.
 East of the planning area is primarily industrial along with the Westar power plant.
 Urban density residential uses are south of the planning area, but mainly to the east.
 Rural uses are also south of the planning area, but the area is urbanizing from the south towards the planning area.
 West of the planning area is rural in nature.
 While the areas described are outside of the planning area boundaries, they can influence the land use development patterns within the K-10 Highway and Farmer's Turnpike area.